How to choose the best mobile phone

 - Pros It’s easy to use and quick to learn, even if you haven’t used a smartphone before.
 It provides access to the well-stocked Apple app store – where apps are vetted before being released so you can rest assured they’re safe to use.

-Android is designed by Google and is used by many manufacturers, from LG and Samsung to relative-newbie OnePlus.
+Android is designed by Google and is used by many manufacturers, from bigger brands LG and Samsung to lesser known but emerging companies such as OnePlus and Wileyfox.
 It looks and behaves slightly differently depending on who manufactures the phone, but the basics are essentially the same.

 - Pros It’s generally easy to use and provides access to the wide variety of apps, games and entertainment available from the Google Play store.
 There’s a wide range of Android phones available to suit all budgets.

 - Cons In the past, Android has been slightly more vulnerable to attack than Apple handsets.
 But that is beginning to change now, with Google putting more emphasis on vetting apps in the app store and patching security holes.
 Sometimes the manufacturer and network provider can be slow to release Android updates to users – for instance, some phones still haven’t received the 2015 Marshmallow version, let alone 2016's Nougat.

 Windows is not as popular as Android or iOS, but it is a big player at the cheaper end of the market.

 - Pros Microsoft offers a range of decent-yet-affordable Windows phones – you can pick one up for around £120.
 Windows phones are fully compatible with Windows laptops and computers – good for finishing tasks while on the move.

 - Cons There aren’t as many apps made for Windows phones as there are for iOS and Android.
 That said, all the big apps such as Facebook, Google Maps and BBC News are available.